unterstein/dcos-beer-demo/README.md

 ### 1.5 Update it
 Mostly every configuration change will trigger a deployment.
 Usually you would use a new docker version or change endpoints or something similar.
 In this example we will update our environment variable `VERSION`.
 Simply go to the UI and navigate to the java service and the environment section.
 You can change the configuration from 3 to 4 here.
 When you hit the save button, you will trigger a rolling deployment.
 When you now constantly refresh your browser tab with the beer of the day responses, you will see that sometimes you will get a `"version": "3"` and sometimes a `"version": "4"`.

+## 2. Check Elasticsearch for logging synchronization
+TODO

-## 2. Extract rich data to Neo4j
+## 3. Extract rich data to Neo4j
-### 2.1 Install Neo4j
+### 3.1 Install Neo4j
 To install a proper Neo4j [causal cluster](http://neo4j.com/docs/operations-manual/current/clustering/causal-clustering/), simply run `dcos package install neo4j`.
 This will install a Neo4j cluster of 3 Neo4j core nodes.
 If you want to access your Neo4j cluster from the outside of your DC/OS cluster, you will need to install the `neo4j-proxy` package additionally.
 DC/OS is designed to run applications internally on private nodes by default.

-### 2.2 The migration job
+### 3.2 The migration job
 In order to migrate the database from Mysql to Neo4j, we need to run a migration.
 In DC/OS we have the possibility to run one time or scheduled jobs in the jobs section.
-Simply run `dcos job add migration-configuration.json` (TODO ADD) to add the job and `dcos job run migration` to execute it once.
+Simply go to the `neo4j-migration` and run `dcos job add job-configuration.json` (TODO ADD) to add the job and `dcos job run migration` to execute it once.

-## 3. Query connected data
+## 4. Query connected data
 After the job finished execution, we can see the result of our enriched and connected data.
 If you point your browser to https://publicIp:7474, you login to Neo4j with the default credentials `neo4j:dcos`.
 The graph model looks like this:

 ![Graph model](images/graph.png)